BirenderPanwar/EVA4_Phase1/session15/assignment_A/README.md

 As zip file is single resource, colab is fast to sync this resource.
 As soon as zip file is created in colab, it is immediately accessible to all colab notebook for immediate use.
 User no need to wait for zip file to sync to their local machine.
 * Processing all 400k images need lots of RAM and it result in memory overrun. so approach is to process the images in batches and free the memory after each iterations so that memory requirement does not grow
-* For Depth prediction, images are processed in batch 1000 and deleting more once processed.
+* For Depth prediction, images are processed in batch 1000 images and freeing memory once processed.
 * For mean calculation of entire dataset, first mean are calculated for each batch of images and  then these batch mean are used to find the mean for entire dataset.

 ## Creation of background images - square shape